All shotgun ranges are only open when a Range Officer is present and the event is listed on the Event Calendar.

 - Rain, Snow, Sleet Hail.
 Etc

 Course Fees (25 Clays): Member: $5 Non-Members: $7

-Visit our Events Calendar for scheduled events.
+Visit our Events Calendar for more information on scheduled events.

 Trap Range Officers